 Lauren is a front-end web developer who specializes in Email.
-She currently serves as the Email Build Specialist at Gilt.com, a flash sale fashion company in New York.
+She currently serves as the Email Build Specialist at Gilt.com, an innovative online shopping destination offering its members special access to the most inspiring merchandise and experiences all at insider prices.

 When designing an email — be it an e-newsletter, promotion, transactional email or announcement — there are a few standard rules to follow.
 Although a graphic email message may look and feel just like a standard web page, where and how it is viewed is anything but.